-Student A: On which day is this festival celebrated?
+Student A: When is this festival celebrated?

 Teacher: It is celebrated on the 5th day of the 5th lunar month.

 Student A: What activities are held on this day?

 Teacher: The most exciting activity is the Dragon Boat race.
 The Dragon Boats are generally brightly painted and decorated.
 Crowds of people are attracted to this event.